-A guide is available on the EH&S website and PPE is described in this manual, Section 5.b, Personal Protective Equipment (PPE) Environmental / Ventilation Controls.
+A laboratory PPE Hazard Assessment Guide is available on the EH&S website and PPE is described in this manual, Section 5.b., Personal Protective Equipment (PPE) Environmental /

+Ventilation Controls.
 Specific PPE used in addition to that documented in the lab's PPE Hazard Assessment should be specified in the SOP for that work.